7 Signs of Emotional Toxicity

 7. Emotional vertigo keeps you from saying goodbye

-We’re afraid to get rid of what has been with us, either close by or for a long time.
-We just can’t let it go, even though it creates suffering.
+We’re afraid of getting rid of what has been with us.
+We just can’t let things go, even though it causes suffering.

-It usually costs us when our emotions have invaded and we’re facing an even greater fear of emotional emptiness.
-This is because we feel our emotional architecture is about to collapse and there are some basic pillars that just can’t be demolished.
+We usually suffer when our emotions have invaded us and we’re facing an even greater fear of emotional emptiness.
+This is because we feel our emotional structure is about to collapse and there are some basic foundations that just can’t be demolished.